gregorias/headlens/README.md

 A comment remarks that a Traversal shouldn't increase the number of elements.
 My head lens would contradict that property as it would add a head to an empty list.

+`Setter' [a] (Maybe a)` that removes the head when provided with nothing, e.g., with `set l Nothing` doesn't satisfy setter laws.
+It doesn't satisfy `over l f . over l g ≡ over l (f . g)` as the left side can remove the head twice while the right side can do it at most once.
+There's a commented test-case for this in unit-tests.

 It's impossible to create a Lens for this, because Lens encodes a has-a relationship but empty lists have no heads.
 Types won't work out ( `view` is impossible to implement).